Can you market your blog on Instagram? Big question!

 The link: The link in the bio on Instagram is the only place where you can add a clickable link.
 That makes this link so important.
 For instance, you can use this link to get people to your latest blog post – and simply change the link when you have a new post.
 Other bloggers like Jeff Bullas use the link to offer a Freebie to turn Instagram followers into email subscribers.

-A ton of blogger do this: then they post images around the blog post and the capture teases the post and finishes with a call-to-action: Click the link in the bio.
+A ton of bloggers do this: then they post images around the blog post and the capture teases the post and finishes with a call-to-action: Click the link in the bio.
 The clicks on this link will show up in your Google analytics as referrals from Instagram – but you cannot measure which Instagram update triggered the click.
-There is no metric that can separate the various Instagram updates as a cause to the traffic if all traffic comes via the same link.
+There is no metric that can separate the various Instagram updates as a cause of the traffic if all traffic comes via the same link.

 Other bloggers like Jeff Bullas use the link in the bio to offer a Freebie to turn Instagram followers into email subscribers.